 DefinitionThis section has been translated automatically.

-Frequent, solitary or multiple, completely harmless, 0.3-1.5 cm large, tumour-like, brownish, reactive connective tissue proliferation, which often occurs after an insect bite and is characterised by a "surprising" firmness.
+Common, solitary or multiple, completely harmless, 0.3-1.5 cm, tumor-like, brownish, reactive connective tissue proliferation, often occurring after an insect bite and characterized, on palpation, by a "surprising" firmness.

 ClassificationThis section has been translated automatically.

 According to histological criteria, the following variants have been described in the past:

 - neurothekeoma, cellular